List of Canadian protected areas

-This is a list of all provincial/territorial parks and other provincial/territorial protected areas in Canada.

 Alberta

-Alberta's provincial parks and protected areas are managed by Alberta Parks and Alberta Government's ministry of Alberta Environment and Parks whose mandate is to protect the province's natural landscapes in Alberta.
+Some protected areas are under the jurisdiction of the Ministry of Environment and Protected Areas.
+Provincial parks are administered by Alberta Parks, under the Ministry of Forestry and Parks.

 British Columbia

-Provincial parks and protected areas in British Columbia are under the jurisdiction of the British Columbia Ministry of Environment.
+Protected areas in British Columbia are under the jurisdiction of the Ministry of Environment and Parks.

 Manitoba

-Provincial parks and protected areas in Manitoba are the responsibility of the Manitoba Ministry of Conservation.
+Protected areas in Manitoba are under the jurisdiction of Environment and Climate Change.

 New Brunswick

-New Brunswick's provincial parks and protected areas are the responsibility of the Department of Tourism, Heritage and Culture.
+Similar to Alberta, the province places protected natural areas under the jurisdiction of Forestry & Conservation (within the Natural Resources and Energy Development department).
+New Brunswick's provincial parks, specifically, are the responsibility of Tourism, Heritage and Culture.

 Newfoundland and Labrador

-Provincial parks and protected areas in Newfoundland and Labrador are the responsibility of the Newfoundland and Labrador Ministry of Environment and Conservation.
+Protected areas in Newfoundland and Labrador are the responsibility of the Ministry of Environment, Conservation and Climate Change.

-Northwest Territories
+Northwest Territories (NWT)

-Northwest Territories territorial parks and protected areas are under the Northwest Territories Ministry of Industry, Tourism & Investment.
+NWT organizes protected areas within a conservation network under Conservation, Assessment and Monitoring (part of Environment and Climate Change).
+The network includes established and pending Indigenous protected areas.

 Nova Scotia

-Nova Scotia's provincial parks and protected areas are the responsibility of the Nova Scotia Department of Natural Resources.
+Nova Scotia's protected areas are under the Protected Areas branch of Nova Scotia Environment and Labour.
+The provincial park system is under Natural Resources.

 Nunavut

-Nunavut's territorial parks and protected areas are under Nunavut Ministry of Environment.
+Nunavut's protected areas are under Nunavut Ministry of Environment.